smartface/js-base/README.md

 **/js-base/core/extend** inheritance container is to use creating components, pages or custom.

 #### Usage
-Pass as a parameter super class of component using /js-base/component/uicomponent for first call and returns inherintance container for the new components.
-Then you can create an instance of new component.
+Pass **/js-base/component/uicomponent** as super class parameter for the first call then "extend" returns inherintance container for the new components.
+So that you can create an instance of new components which are inherited from UIComponent.
 UIComponent is creates instance of [SMF.UI.Container](http://docs.smartface.io/?topic=html/AllMembers_T_SMF_UI_NavigationBar.htm#!/api/SMF.UI.Container) and adds child component to.

 ```js
 const extend = require("/js-base/core/extend");